VizRCA/xr-workshop/Instructions.md

 **Third Person Character** is also an arranged Prefab in Characters Standard Assets.

 + Search for the **ThirdPersonController**
 + Add to scene
-+ Activate it with a checkbox of the default Main Camera.
-The main camera moves to the position where the placed ThirdPersonController appears.
 + Play the game, you can move with W, A, S, D.

 However, the camera does not follow.

-+ So, put the camera behind the character of ThirdPersonController,
++ Search for and add the **FreeLookCameraRig** prefab, add it to scene.
+Position the camera behind the character.
-+ then put the camera inside the group of ThirdPersonController, it will be the camera to follow.
++ Drag the ThirdPersonController GameObject onto the `FreeLookCam` component `Target`.
+Now the main camera moves with you and allows twisting views.

 Since the moving direction of ThirdPersonController is decided on the basis of the position of the camera, if the Rotation: Y of the camera is slightly shifted to the left or right, the backward movement of the character does not operate properly.

 ![run](./TutorialResources/run.webm)